PrefectHQ/prefect/docs/cloud/index.md

 - Preferences, including timezone and color mode
 - Feature previews, if available

-As an account owner, you can create a [workspace](#workspaces) and invite collaborators to your workspace.
+As an account owner, you can create a [workspace](#workspaces) and invite other individuals to your workspace.

-Upgrading from a Prefect Cloud Free tier plan to a Pro tier or Enterprise tier plan enables additional functionality for adding workspaces and managing teams.
+Upgrading from Prefect Cloud Free tier to a Pro or Enterprise tier plan enables additional functionality for adding workspaces, managing teams, and running higher volume workloads.

-As an administrator you then have the ability to set [role-based access controls (RBAC)](#roles-and-custom-permissions) and configure [service accounts](#service-accounts).
+Workspace Admins have the ability to use, [single sign-on (SSO)](#single-sign-on-(sso)), set [role-based access controls (RBAC)](#roles-and-custom-permissions), and configure [service accounts](#service-accounts).
+Enterprise plans add [Audit Logs](#audit-log), [custom roles](/cloud/users/roles/), [object-level access control lists](/cloud/users/object-access-control-lists/), [teams](/cloud/users/teams/), and [Directory Sync/SCIM provisioning](/cloud/users/sso/#scim-provisioning) for SSO.

 !!! cloud-ad "Prefect Cloud plans for teams of every size"
-    See the [Prefect Cloud plans](https://www.prefect.io/pricing/) for details enhancements for Pro and Enterprise tiers.
+    See the [Prefect Cloud plans](https://www.prefect.io/pricing/) for details on Pro and Enterprise account tiers.

 ## Workspaces